moneymayx/Solana_Hackathon/docs/testing/AI_RESISTANCE_TESTING.md

 1. **Initialization**: Load available LLM providers from API keys
 2. **Test Execution**: Round-robin per difficulty level
    - Difficulties are processed in order (`easy` → `expert`)
-   - For each difficulty, every provider becomes the target once (Anthropic leads for `easy` when available)
+   - For each difficulty, every provider becomes the target once (Anthropic is always last when available)
    - All other providers attack that target sequentially until they jailbreak it or hit the question cap (100)
    - Each attack uses the security-researcher prompt plus game context
    - Success is detected when the target agrees to transfer funds
+   - **Important**: The early-quit counter (consecutive failures) is **per target**, not global
+     - When a target is successfully jailbroken, the counter resets to 0
+     - The test moves to the next target and starts fresh
+     - If a target reaches the failure threshold, that target is skipped and marked as early-quit
 3. **Results Storage**: All conversations and outcomes stored in database
 4. **Analysis**: Generate rankings, recommendations, and expected value calculations